galaxyproject/training-material/topics/ecology/tutorials/x-array-map-plot/tutorial.md

 # Conclusion
 {:.no_toc}

-We have learnt about the xarray map plotting tool dealing with the netcdf data set.
+We have learnt about the `xarray map plotting tool` dealing with the `netcdf data set`.
 The tutorial also discussed about the types of climate datasets.
-One of the tutorial is info about usage of different [colormaps](https://github.com/Quickbeasts51429/Xarray_ColorMaps/blob/main/index.md#color-maps) and [projections]() in xarray.
+One of the tutorial is info about usage of different [colormaps](https://github.com/Quickbeasts51429/Xarray_ColorMaps/blob/main/index.md#color-maps) and [projections](https://docs.google.com/spreadsheets/d/1miU8jRALxckEYY6IZ90cS_2q8d1sJJ3FG3R3569vrto/edit?usp=sharing) in xarray.